What is the Revocation of Parentage Act?

 Updating the Law in Michigan Regarding Men’s Rights

-If you have found yourself in a similar situation, you cannot afford to forgo experienced, aggressive legal representation.
-Failure to pay child support can lead to excessive fines and/or a prison sentence.
-As one of Michigan’s most experienced legal firms, LEWIS & DICKSTEIN P.L.L.C. is here to prevent you from becoming financially liable for children who are not yours under the Revocation of Parentage Act.
+If you are in a similar situation, you cannot afford to forgo experienced, aggressive legal representation.
+Failure to pay child support can lead to excessive fines and a prison sentence.
+As one of Michigan’s most experienced legal firms, LEWIS & DICKSTEIN P.L.L.C. will work to prevent you from becoming financially liable for children who are not yours under the Revocation of Parentage Act.

 How did Michigan Law Change in 2012?

-Before 2012, The Paternity Act of 1956 was enforced in child custody and child support cases.
-Prior to 2012, biological fathers had virtually no rights.
-In an attempt to preserve the sanctity of marriage, the law stated that a married couple was presumed responsible for children, even if the woman was unfaithful to her husband, resulting in a child from a third man, the biological father.
-Even though he is not the child’s biological father, the woman’s husband was held responsible for children who were not his.
-This outdated law resulted in numerous Michigan men being held accountable for providing child support for children who do not belong to them, simply because they are married to the mother.
-Additionally, biological fathers were stripped of parental rights, including contact with their children.
+Before 2012, Courts enforced The Paternity Act of 1956 in child custody and child support cases.
+Before 2012, biological fathers had virtually no rights.
+To preserve the sanctity of marriage, the law stated that a married couple was presumed responsible for children, even if the woman was unfaithful to her husband, resulting in a child from a third man, the biological father.
+Thus, the woman’s husband was held responsible for children who were not biologically his children.
+The outdated law resulted in numerous Michigan men being held accountable for providing child support for children who do not belong to them simply because they are married to the mother and stripped biological fathers of their parental rights, including contact with their children.
 The Revocation of Parentage Act is the controlling law in Michigan today.

 How does the Revocation of Parentage Act Protect Fathers?

-The law was introduced in 2012 to take into account the changing landscape of families in Michigan and nationwide.
+The law was introduced in 2012 to account for the changing landscape of families in Michigan and nationwide.
 Because of the change in law, parents can revoke or claim a father’s paternity.
 Under the Revocation of Parentage Act, fathers can request to have child support canceled after finding out they are not the biological father.
-The Revocation of Paternity Act gives biological fathers who are not married to the biological mother a voice, granting the right to bring an action in court seeking to determine the paternity of the child.
+The Revocation of Paternity Act gives biological, unmarried fathers a voice, granting the right to bring an action in court to determine the child’s paternity.

 We are an experienced law firm that has helped biological fathers establish fatherhood and claim rights granted under the Revocation of Paternity Act, otherwise known as the Parentage Act.
-We also represent fathers who are unsure whether they are legally responsible for children who were conceived during their marriage.
-Most importantly, if you are charged with a child support felony charge in Wayne County, Oakland County, Macomb County or anywhere in Southeastern Michigan, call us.
+We also represent fathers unsure whether they are legally responsible for children conceived during their marriage.
+Most importantly, if you are charged with a child support felony charge in Wayne County, Oakland County, Macomb County, or anywhere in Southeastern Michigan, call us.
 We will take the time to talk with you, answer your questions, and address your concerns.